Assessment, Learning, and Student Success: Assessment, Learning, and School Improvement Concentration, Ed.D.

 ALSI 7430 - Collaborative Teaming and Effective Schools

 Provides students with the importance of collaborative teaming in order to impact student learning and implementing the best instructional practices.

 ALSI 7440 - Improving Student Achievement in Core Academic Areas and Sub-Groups: Best Practices

 Examines the research base on best practices as well as applications for improving student achievement in specific core curricular areas (emphasis on math and literacy) and among specific subgroups (emphasis on children with disabilities, children of poverty, and children whose primary language is not English).
 Applies this knowledge base to designing timely, directive, and specific systems of intervention.

-ALSI 7450 - Application and Research Seminar: Research-Based School Improvement
+ALSI 7450 - Application and Research Seminar: Student Success

-Provides students with structure and format for reflective practice regarding research-based school improvement, including application of research knowledge base to challenges faced in K-12 educational settings.
+Provides students with structure and format for reflective practice regarding student success, including application of research knowledge base to challenges faced in educational settings.